Understanding personal pensions

 How much pension will you get?

-The earliest age at which you can start your pension is 55.
+The earliest age that you can start taking your pension is 55.
 But the pension you would get from such an early age is likely to be relatively low.

 Each year you will receive a statement showing how much your pension pot is worth and how much pension it might provide from your chosen pension age.